tristantapson8/CS1XA3/Project03/README.md

   - Databases: User posts can be created and stored in a database with various fields, primarily author, post content, and a timestamp.
-These posts are then displayed on the main discussion board page, which can be filted by content with the search bar.
+These posts are then displayed on the ain discussion board page, which can be filted by content with the search bar.